lelloman/quentin-torrentino/README.md

           (any non-terminal state)
                   │
-               on error
+            on error / user cancels
                   ▼
           ┌───────────────┐
-          │    FAILED     │ (terminal, may be retryable) └───────────────┘
+          │ FAILED/CANCEL │ (terminal, may be retryable)
+          └───────────────┘
 ```